Try changing HPET settings to improve your PC's performance

 There are a couple of tests that you can run to see if the performance is better when the timer is enabled or disabled on your system.
-While you can check that by playing games or other applications as well it is usually a good idea to run the following two programs as well:
+While you can check that by playing games or other applications as well, it is usually a good idea to run the following two programs as they provide hard data.

 WinTimerTest is a lightweight portable program that displays timer related information to you.
 You should get a value of around 14.3 MHz if HPET is enabled, and less than that, usually 3.9 MHz if it is disabled.
 You can download it with a click on the following link: Windows Timer Tester

 DPC Latency Checker is the second program that tests how the computer handles real-time data streams.

 I suggest you run both programs before you make any change to your system, and then again after you have made changes.
 Not everyone is noticing improvements after enabling HPET in both the BIOS / UEFI and the Windows operating system.
 Some notice slow downs and others that micro-stutters go away after disabling the timer on their system.
 So, it is definitely a good idea to test all possible settings to see if one makes a difference for you if you noticed issues in first hand or improve the performance of the system.